alanng10/class-lang/Docue/Article/Sande/a.md

 Bool output of lang element has type that is 64 bits IntType.
 Bool output only outputs zero or one.

-Sande Lang has cast operate.
-CastOperate is operate that results ref of reinterpret cast of struct type any or ref of int type conversion of int type int.

 Maide is shared maide.
 It has no this ref.
 Maide has param.
 The param is var list.
 Param var holds a ref.